Pandit Raghunath Murmu Medical College and Hospital: College infrastructure

+Overall, the Ram Mandir is much more than a place of worship.
+It is a symbol of peace, hope, and positivity within the college campus.
+Its presence enriches the educational environment by offering students a sanctuary where they can find solace, regain focus, and maintain a healthy balance between academic responsibilities and personal well-being.

 Extracurricular activities and cultural programmes

 Student earn prizes in the intermedics every year.
+The college students have gracefully backed meritorious prizes in competitions organised by premier institutes ike AIIMS.

 Other activities include Annual Function, Fresher's event and Annual Sports.
 The college also celebrates all the Indian festivals.
 Events include the Fusion-X, The Freshers Eve, Itermedics, Elixir, and various academic seminars.
 Various sports such as cricket, football, volleyball, tennis, and basketball are played daily.
 Various tournaments of different sports are also held.
 The college has a gym.
 Various societies and clubs exist for dance, art, music, writing, films, and so on.

+These activities are coordinated by different societies such as;